 Yearly activities include the Martin Luther King Celebration, Neighborhood Grant program and the Good Neighbor Award.
 The CRC also sponsors forums and educational programs on topics of community interest.

-In an effort to promote tolerance, respect and inclusion, the Community Relations Commission has recommended an Ordinance for consideration by City Council which clarifies that persons may not be treated differently because of a protected characteristic in Worthington.
+In an effort to promote tolerance, respect and inclusion, the Community Relations Commission recommended an Ordinance for consideration by City Council which clarifies that persons may not be treated differently because of a protected characteristic in Worthington.
 Under Ohio law, there are protections against discrimination based on race, color, religion, sex, military status, national origin, disability, age and ancestry.
 However, there is no statewide protection for sexual orientation, gender identity or expression.
-Worthington’s Codified Ordinances currently only reference race, color, religion or national origin.
+Up until the passage of this non-discrimination ordinance, Worthington’s Codified Ordinances only referenced race, color, religion or national origin.

 Who is covered?